team-eternity/eternity/docs/readme.txt

 ** Level editing features **

+  * IMPORTANT: fixed the Scroll_Floor, Scroll_Ceiling and Scroll_Texture_Model
+    bits for displacement and accelerative scrolling to conform to the ZDoom definitions!
+Please check your work in progress and adjust the fields.
+    Known released wads have been checked not to use these dynamic scrollers, but if any are affected anyway, we'll add compatibility exceptions in EDF.

   * Added sector actions for entering and leaving a sector, EESectorActionEnter and EESectorActionExit.
 They have doomednum 9997 and 9998 respectively, the same  as ZDoom.